Our House: A Tribute to Fenway Park

-Add Bill Goff’s superb four-color lithographs, sprawling color and black and white photography, and essays by famed writers, broadcasters, and politicians, including George Bush, Doris Kearns Goodwin, John Updike, Peter Gammons, Ned Martin, Joe Castiglione, and A. Bartlett Giamatti.
+Start with text by Curt Smith.
+Add Bill Goff’s superb four-color lithographs, sprawling color and black and white photography, and essays by famed writers, broadcasters, and politicos, including George H.W.
+Bush, Doris Kearns Goodwin, John Updike, Peter Gammons, Ned Martin, Joe Castiglione, and A. Bartlett Giamatti.

-Our House has three special features any baseball fan will love: archives of historic photographs, a panorama of contemporary photos taken before a game at “Baseball’s Basilica,” and a gallery of Goff’s stunning lithographs.
-An exhaustive appendix traces the Red Sox’ past from baseball’s first World Series (1903) to Mo Vaughn’s exile (1999).
-Reading this definitive work on the drama, history, and heartbreak of Fenway Park, even Yankees fans will grasp the Olde Towne Team’s massy, light and dark, bewitching and enduring pull.
+Our House has three special features any baseball fan will love: archives of historic photographs, a panorama of contemporary photos taken before a game in the Fens, and a gallery of Goff’s art.
+An exhaustive appendix traces the Olde Towne team’s arc from baseball’s first World Series (1903) to Mo Vaughn’s exile (1999)—the Red Sox as baseball’s first dynasty, then mirror of what-if, how-close defeat before a first world title in 86 years.